 The Three Property Rule is the most popular strategy by 1031 exchange investors today.
 If you have a reasonable assurance that you can acquire a specific property that suits your like-kind requirements, then you are likely to opt for the Three Property Rule.
 With this strategy, you could acquire all three of the identified like-kind replacement properties as part of your 1031 exchange, but most investors only purchase one of the three properties.
 The second and third identified properties merely act as ‘back-up’ replacement properties in case you do not or cannot acquire the first property.

-200% of Fair Market Value Identification Rule:
+What is the 200% of Fair Market Value Identification Rule

 The 200% of Fair Market Value Identification Rule (“200% Rule”) states you can identify an unlimited number of like-kind replacement properties as long as the total (aggregate) fair market value of all identified like-kind replacement properties does not exceed 200% of the total (aggregate) net sales value of the relinquished property(ies) sold in your 1031 exchange.

 For example, if you sold relinquished property(ies) in the amount of $2,000,000, you would be able to identify as many like-kind replacement properties as you want as long as the total fair market does not exceed $4,000,000 (200% of $2,000,000).
 The total fair market value of these identified properties is determined by the fair market value of each property at the close of your identification period, which is 45 days after the close of the sale of your relinquished property.